NLnetLabs/routinator/source/daemon.rst

 The application will stay attached to your terminal unless you provide the :option:`--detach` option.

-By default, the repository will be updated and re-validated every 10 minutes.
+By default, the repository will be updated and verified every 10 minutes.
-You  can change this via the :option:`--refresh` option and specify the interval between re-validations in seconds.
+You can change this via the :option:`--refresh` option and specify the interval between verification in seconds.
 That is, if you rather have Routinator validate every 15 minutes, the above command becomes:

 .. code-block:: bash